 Research Assistance: Are you having trouble locating information for your research or teaching?
 We can help!
 You can also check the Subject Pages for suggested resources in your discipline.

 The University Library subscribes to many article indexing databases in all disciplines.
 The following are those which are most useful in finding articles on science and engineering topics.
-For a complete list of all databases provided by the library, visit the A-Z List of electronic resources, or see the Subject Pages for recommendation in specific disciplines
+For a complete list of all databases provided by the library, visit the A-Z List of electronic resources, or see the Subject Pages for recommendations in specific disciplines.

 Good Places to Start:

 The online search tool with the most comprehensive coverage of the chemical literature; searches CAS (Chemical Abstracts Service) databases.
-You must register for an account to use this resource (Need help?
-See this tutorial on how to register).
-Off-campus: always access SciFinder through the above link so that you will be authenticated in the UofS IP range (otherwise you may get an "IP address error" message!)
+You must register for an account to use this resource.
+Off-campus?
+Always access SciFinder through the above link so that you will be automatically authenticated through your U Sask account (otherwise you may get an "IP address error" message!)